 Public water supply means a reticulated publicly or privately owned drinking water supply connecting at least two buildings and serving at least 1,500 person days per year (eg., 25 people for at least 60 days per year).
-Drinking water is water intended to be used for human consumption, food preparation, utensil washing, oral hygiene or personal hygiene.

 Quarry means a location or area used for the permanent removal and excavation of aggregates (clay, silt, rock or sand).
 It includes the area of aggregate resource and surrounding land associated with the operation of a quarry and which is used for quarrying activities.